-Lots of water play ideas for toddlers!
+You'll fine lots of water play ideas for toddlers in this article!
 Everything from indoor water play, small space water play, outdoor water play for toddlers and preschoolers.
 Plus the best water play toy for every budget and space.

 Before I became a parent, if someone told me they were looking for water play ideas for their toddler I would have been like, "Huh?
 Why?
 What do you mean, just playing with water?"
 Now that I have an almost-3 year old son, I can totally see the importance of water play for toddlers!